MRossi99/ENG-Samsung-Galaxy-Tab-A6-LineageOS-microG/README.md

 > [!NOTE]
 > For the major part of Google applications everything will work without any problems, but Youtube App is one of the few that needs other steps.
 [Here](https://revanced.app/) is the link if you are interested. <br>

-Installation is finished, now enjoy your new device with infinite open sources possibilities! <br>
+Installation is finished, now enjoy your new device with infinite open source possibilities! <br>

 **If you wanna go back to last Android version or your device doesn't work**<br>
 You can revert everything:<br>